lvenerosy/GGNoRe-CPP-API-IntegrationsTest/README.md

 - Can force rollback in order to test if your game still works in the worst case scenario.
 - Mock remote players locally.
 - Static library but can easily be turned into a dynamic one.

-# Caveats

-- Your game must be fully deterministic, meaning that for given inputs and initial conditions, the simulation outputs the exact same result.
-This may be impossible for games with complex physics.
-- Your game simulation must be performant enough to run multiple times per frame.

 # Building